Anmol-Baranwal/DevtoGitHub/Examples.md

 > Explanation

 This will stop saving your articles since `saveArticles` is set to `false` (default is `true`).
 It will create your reading list with the articles in a structured way.
 You can change which directory you want using `outputDirReading`.
 For instance, the below workflow will save your articles in the `read` directory by adding your info in a `README`.
-It will also add a readTime with the articles when `readTime` is set to `true` (default is `false`).
+It will add a reading time with the articles when `readTime` is set to `true` (default is `false`).

 > Workflow code